Azure-Samples/netappfiles-cli-dual-protocol-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to create a dual-protocol Volume for Microsoft.NetApp resource provider using Azure CLI module.
+description: This project demonstrates how to create a dual-protocol Volume for Microsoft.NetApp resource provider using Azure CLI module.
 ---

 # Azure NetAppFiles script Sample - Dual-Protocol for Azure CLI